Prthmsh7/GiggleV2/README.md

 # Giggle
-Final Project for Cs50's Introduction to Computer Science
+This repository contains all the files of my final project "Giggle" for CS50's Introduction to Computer Science.